contextgeneric/cgp-patterns/content/provider-delegation.md

 }
 ```

-The `DelegateComponent` is similar to the `HasComponents` trait, but it is intended
+The `DelegateComponent` is similar to the `HasProvider` trait, but it is intended
 to be implemented by providers instead of concrete contexts.
 It also has an extra
 generic `Name` type that is used to differentiate which component the provider
 delegation is intended for.